 Homemade strawberry syrup can be used for a number of purposes.
 It is most commonly added to beverages and cocktails to give them a strong, sweet strawberry flavor.
 Try adding it to lemonade to make strawberry lemonade or seltzer to make a strawberry spritzer.
 It makes a lovely addition to cocktails and mocktails.
 You can also drizzle it on pancakes or waffles as an alternative to maple syrup.
 So many possibilities!

-- Rinse the berries clean, then hull them with a pairing knife by slicing around and pulling out the stem.
+Rinse the berries clean, then hull them with a paring knife by slicing around and pulling out the stem.